dnys1/smithy/docs/source/1.0/guides/model-linters.rst

        * - Property
          - Type
          - Description
-       * - noninclusiveTerms
+       * - appendNoninclusiveTerms
          - { ``keyword`` -> [ ``alternatives`` ] }
-         - A set of mappings from noninclusive terms to match in the model text to suggested alternatives for those terms to be used by the validator.
+         - A set of noninclusive terms to suggestions to append to the built-in mappings.
+This property is not required and defaults to an empty set.
-           If a match occurs and alternatives is empty, no suggestion is made in the generated warning message.
+           Cannot specify with `replaceNoninclusiveTerms`
-       * - appendDefaults
+       * - replaceNoninclusiveTerms
-         - ``boolean``
+         - { ``keyword`` -> [ ``alternatives`` ] }
-         - If set to true the mappings provided in the configuration should be appended to the validator's builtin term to alternatives mappings.
+         - A set of noninclusive terms to suggestions to replace the built-in mappings.
+This property is not required and defaults to an empty set.
-           Otherwise, the configured mappings will override the default.
+           Cannot specify with `appendNoninclusiveTerms`

 Example: